WEF preps for Modi mantra with tastes of India, twists of yoga

 According to officials, Modi will also talk about numerous steps they have taken to make it easier to do business in India, check corruption, clamp down on black money, streamline taxation and boost sustainable growth.

-He will speak on the power of economic narratives and how policymakers can address the challenges of the 21st century.

-Bollywood king Shahrukh Khan, for a change, would not be seen serenading heroines with his signature 'open-arm' charm on Swiss Alps, but will rather talk about creating a change in India through women empowerment.
+Bollywood king Shahrukh Khan, for a change, would not be seen serenading heroines with his signature open-arm charm on Swiss Alps, but will rather talk about creating a change in India through women empowerment.
+PTI BJ ABM

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today